Anjum9694/Fili-Fili-Project/README.md

 You will require Processing software to run this code.

 ### Updates

+* 19/12/2022 Improvements to the Processing interface code.

-18/12/2022 Fili Fili Project V2 By Anjum9694 an optimized version of the arduino code from scratch with wireless infrared capability.
+* 18/12/2022 Released Fili Fili Project V2 By Anjum9694 an optimized version of the arduino code from scratch with wireless infrared capability.

-07/11/2022 Printed circuit board driver and a 3D printed control box.
+* 07/11/2022 Printed circuit board driver and a 3D printed control box.

 ## Description